siberianfox/tinygwiki/TinyG-Command-Line.md

 	home | $home | {"home":""} | Homing state
 	x | $x | {"x":""} | X axis group.
 In text mode a group can only be queried (get).
 In JSON mode a group can be queried and can also be used to set any or all values in the group

-## Units
-Configuration can be performed in either inches or millimeters mode.
-All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
-Most of the examples below are in mm, but could just as easily be input in inches.

-_NOTE 1: In text mode the differences are obvious in the responses.
-In JSON there is no indication - so best to issue {"gc":"g20"} or {"gc":"g21"} at the start of every config session._

-_NOTE 2: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
-Try it.
-Change back and forth by issuing in sequence: $x, G20, $x, G21, $x_

-### Groups
+## Groups
 A group is a collection of related tokens.
 Groups are used to specify all parameters for a motor, an axis, a PWM channel, or other logical grouping.
 A group is similar in concept to a RESTful resource or composite.
-The list of groups is:

-## Groups
 Groups simplify configuration management and reporting by collecting related values together.
 The following groups are defined.
 All parameters within the groups are persistent (stored in EEPROM) unless noted.

 	Group | Tokens | Notes
 	--------|----------|-------